-• RFQ - Employment Land Rezoning - Technical Study (Reference: 13494)
+• RFQ - Employment Land Rezoning - Technical Study (Reference: 13494).

 Specific detailed guidelines or required deliverables to be included within the Technical Study Report have not been provided by Wollondilly Shire Council.
-Based on our understanding of the purpose of the Technical Study it is considered that information on the following 'key' elements will need to be addressed to adequately inform Council, stakeholders and the public of the proposed rezoning impacts.
+Based on our understanding of the purpose of the Technical Study it is considered that information on the following 'key' elements will need to be addressed to enable Council/stakeholders/public to make an assessment of the proposed rezoning:

-- What are likely to be the most significant geotechnical constraints/considerations relating to commercial/industrial developments within the study area. - What potential impact could the geotechnical constraints/considerations have on the feasibility of the rezoning proposal. - Can the constraints/considerations be controlled/further delineated if required.
+- What are likely to be the most significant geotechnical constraints/considerations relating to commercial/industrial developments within the study area. - What potential impact could the geotechnical constraints/considerations have on the feasibility of the rezoning proposal. - Can the constraints/considerations be controlled/further delineated.